CIIC-C-T-Polytechnic-of-Leiria/SafeAR/README.md

 Usage
 -----

-The API can be used both as a command-line tool and as a Python library.

 ### Command-Line Interface

 The CLI provides a convenient way to obfuscate images using various obfuscation techniques.
 Here are the available